AFRICA

 24) May a merging party file voluntarily even if the thresholds are not exceeded?

 New Zealand's merger control regime is voluntary.
 Therefore, a merging party can choose to notify the New Zealand Commerce Commission of any transaction.
+However, if no notification is made and the New Zealand Commerce Commission considers the merger gives rise to competition issues, it may open an investigation pre-or post-closing.

 25) May the competition authority request a merger notification or oppose a transaction even if thresholds are not met?